artturipa/myblog/irm_basics/blog.md

 * Control Test effectiveness is ineffective and state of test is closed.
 (Issues are automatically closed when a control test result failure is remediated.)
 * Continuous monitoring results

+Issue Workflow:
+1. Identification
+2. Triage
+    * Confirmed as a new issue
+    * Confirmed as an existing issue
+    * Confirmed as a risk event
+    * Track as recommendation
+    * Close as non-issue / no action required
+3. Identify Owner
+4. Evaluation
+5. Action Steps
+6. Monitor and review

 **Risk Lifecycle**

+**Risk Response Lifecycle**
+1. Draft
+2. Work in Progress
+3. Awaiting approval (only if response type = accept)
+4. Review
+5. Closed

 **Policy Exception Lifecycle**
 1. New